Rheumatoid Arthritis: A Signs and Symptoms Team Education Program

 • Identify the signs and symptoms of RA

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 1.00 MOC point in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
-Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 1.00 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

-By completing this activity you provide the ACR permission to share completion data with the ACCME and the certifying board(s).
+By completing this activity, you provide the ACR permission to share completion data with the ACCME and the certifying board.

 ACR Disclosure Statement